Skip to content

 If you are ready to add some Helium One stocks to your portfolio you'll need a broker that is regulated, has low fees and a user-friendly platform.
 Finding one can be a daunting task, which is why we've selected some of our favourites that tick all of these boxes to help you get started.

 Even if major finds are confirmed, the firm will require a good amount of additional capital to deliver its product to the marketplace.
-Minchin has already noted that a processing plant will require $50m to get off the ground and produce 3.5m cubic feet of helium annually.
-The current estimate for the Rukwa project alone is for a potential of 138bn cf. With operating costs of $6m and revenues approaching $100m, a very profitable business plan could be a real possibility for this company.
+The company has already noted that a processing plant will require $50m to get off the ground and produce 3.5m cubic feet of helium annually.

 If positive finds are confirmed, HE1 may never have to raise additional capital.
 In situations such as these, the preferred exit strategy is for a major mining concern to take an interest and propose a takeover price that will satisfy long-term investors.
-Investors may not achieve the highest potential for their holdings, but an early payoff frees up capital for other investments, rather than tying up the funds for more speculation, additional capital raises, and more performance risk.
+Investors may not achieve the highest potential for their holdings, but an early payoff frees up capital for other investments rather than tying up the funds for more speculation, additional capital raises, and more performance risk.

 Is Helium One a good stock to buy for the long term?
 HE1 is speculative investing at its best and worst if it fails.
-The majority of start-up firms in the mineral exploration sector typically fail due to a lack of capital, competition, and, most often, due to poor results down the road.
-Helium One is definitely a coin toss that could end up on either side.

-Is Helium One Global Ltd a buy or a sell?
+So the question is, is Helium One Global Ltd a buy or a sell?
 Caution is the byword here unless you are an investor who likes to take highly risky bets with very large payoff potential.
 Investors want more confirmation of profitable helium deposits before driving up this stock price any further, for the near or long term.

 As for an analyst’s opinion, Hargreaves counsels caution: “Even if it finds commercially viable amounts of the resource, it will still face a long battle to get the project up and running and producing cash flow.
 As a result, it could be years before the company sees any return on its exploration investment” (source: The Motley Fool).
-Remember that this comment came before the stock plummeted from 28.0p, but the sentiments are still relevant today.

 What could change?
 The company has yet to establish a record of any revenues.
 Cash reserves were nearly £10m at the end of 2021, thereby ensuring a bit of time before having to raise more capital for significant drilling operations, as long as the firm continues to burn cash at an acceptable rate.
-If the firm is able to extract helium in 2023 and generate any amount of revenue, then the stock could explode once again.
+If the firm is able to extract helium in 2023 and generate any amount of revenue, then the stock could rise once again.

 Tom has over 30 years of experience in the payments industry, including serving as CFO for various Visa International entities from 1980 until 1999, retiring with the title of Group EVP and Treasurer.